Tips to make and edit markups in Bluebeam Cloud

 Cloud and Cloud+

-These tools, found under the Cloud and Callout icons, respectively, are generally used to call out or emphasize an area of your PDF.
-To place them, you can either click the PDF to create each point of your markup, or you can simply click and drag to create a rectangle.
-If you click to create points, you can finish the shape either by clicking on the initial point, or by double-clicking anywhere on the PDF.
+These tools, found under the Cloud and Callout icons respectively, are generally used to call out or emphasize an area of your PDF.
+To place them, you can either click the PDF to create each point of your markup, or you can click and drag to create a rectangle.
+If you click to create points, you can finish the shape either by clicking on the initial point, or by double-clicking anywhere in the PDF.

 Vector Pen

 The Vector Pen works similarly to the Cloud tools; you can either click and drag to create a rectangle or place individual points to create a shape.
-If you click to create points, you can finish the shape either by clicking on the initial point, or by double-clicking anywhere on the PDF.
+If you click to create points, you can finish the shape either by clicking on the initial point, or by double-clicking anywhere in the PDF.

 Text